JRUCSD/cse15l-lab-reports/lab-report-1-week-2.md

     - Combining the above steps allows multiple commands to be run remotely
     ![Terminal Shortcuts](shortcut.png)
 - Use the up arrow to recall the most recent commands
+- Use the tab key to autofill directories and files